 |California King||72" x 84"||10"||85 lbs.||$1,149|

-That said, the mattress does not completely eliminate motion transfer like memory foam or polyfoam with a greater density.
+That said, the mattress does not completely eliminate motion transfer.
 You and your partner may notice some movements, but unless you are a particularly light sleeper, we don’t expect the mattress to cause significant sleep disruptions.

 Generally, polyfoam does not alleviate pressure quite as well as memory foam.
 Polyfoam has some adaptive qualities, but memory foam’s slow response and deep body contour tend to reduce pressure more effectively.
 The AirFoam in the Nolah Original is a notable exception.
-Thanks to its medium feel and relatively low density, the AirFoam conforms consistently and evenly distributes your weight.
-At the same time, the foam is responsive enough to resist deep sinkage and keep your body on an even plane.
+Thanks to its medium feel and close contouring, the AirFoam adapts to your body and evenly distributes your weight to reduce pressure in sensitive areas.
+At the same time, the foam is responsive enough to resist deep sinkage in order to keep your body on an even plane.

 Side sleepers, in particular, can benefit from the Nolah Original.
 People who use this position often feel pressure due to poor spinal alignment brought on by a lack of support to the shoulders and hips.
 The AirFoam cushions these areas to promote alignment and alleviate pressure for side sleepers, as well as people who weigh up to 230 pounds.

 In terms of temperature control, the Nolah Original outperforms many of its all-foam competitors.
-The AirFoam doesn’t absorb too much body heat.
-This is primarily due to the foam’s low density, which makes it more breathable than medium- and high-density memory foam and polyfoam materials.
-This should help the surface remain relatively cool.
+The AirFoam doesn’t absorb too much body heat due to its breathable composition, which allows it to sleep relatively cool.

-That said, the Nolah Original may absorb and trap too much heat for some.
-This is particularly true for people who weigh more than 230 pounds.
-Because they will sink more deeply into the mattress, they may feel warm due to a lack of surface airflow.
-Those who weigh less than 230 pounds may sink less and feel more airflow, but even then the mattress may sleep too warm – especially if you tend to run hot on any mattress.
+That said, the Nolah Original may absorb and trap heat for some.
+This is particularly true for people who weigh more than 230 pounds because they will sink more deeply into the mattress, resulting in less surface airflow.
+Those who weigh less than 230 pounds won’t sink as much, but even then the mattress may sleep warm – especially if you tend to run hot on any mattress.

-Edge support is another category where the Nolah Original performs slightly better than many of its all-foam counterparts.
-This can be partially attributed to the bed’s transitional layer made of high-resilience polyfoam.
-This ultra-durable material that is stronger and less resistant to sagging than the polyfoams used for transitional layers in other beds.
-This component works with the support core to reinforce the perimeter.
+Edge support is another category where the Nolah Original performs better than the average all-foam mattress.
+This can be partially attributed to the bed’s transitional layer and thick support core, which work together to reinforce the perimeter.

-However, you’ll probably still notice some sinkage when getting on and off the mattress.
-The AirFoam is much softer and less dense than the other foam layers, meaning it will not stand compression as well.
-Weaker edge support can be especially problematic for people who weigh more than 230 pounds because it makes getting in and out of bed more difficult.
-This can also make sleepers feel less secure lying near the edges and confine them to the middle of the mattress.
+However, you’ll probably still notice some sinkage when getting on and off the mattress due to its medium feel.
+Sinkage can be especially problematic for people who weigh more than 230 pounds because it makes getting in and out of bed more difficult.
+This can also make some sleepers feel less secure lying near the edges and confine them to the middle of the mattress.

 Mattresses that sink deeply can be difficult to move across when getting in and out of bed or changing sleep positions.
 Many people liken this sensation to feeling trapped or stuck in the mattress.
 The Nolah Original does conform a bit due to its medium feel and adaptive comfort layer, but the AirFoam is responsive enough to prevent deep sinkage when you move around in bed.